 Motion Media Arts Center offers individual artists, organizations, or otherwise unincorporated groups the opportunity to be fiscally sponsored through the MMAC umbrella.
-We are dedicated to fulfill our mission of supporting every aspect of productions from idea to distribution, and our goal to empower, educate, and help develop emerging artists to be active participants in shaping our creative culture.
+We are dedicated to our mission of supporting every aspect of production from idea to distribution; our goal is to empower, educate, and help emerging artists develop as active participants in shaping our creative culture.

 HOW SPONSORED PROJECTS BENEFIT: By fiscally sponsoring artists, organizations, and otherwise unincorporated group, MMAC is bringing them under the umbrella of our 501c3 status, giving them access to resources and benefits only open to nonprofit organizations.
 Sponsored artists & organizations are then able to give donors the incentive of a charitable deduction through a secure established nonprofit organization, access to apply for foundation and government grant funding, and in-kind donations & sponsorship with a tax-deductible incentive.
 Interested in learning more or applying to become a sponsored project?
 VIEW DETAILS

 To make a secure, tax-deductible donation directly to a project that is currently fiscally sponsored by MMAC, simply click on its corresponding “DONATE” button below.